kerrishotts/PhoneGap-Enterprise-Code-Bundle/README.md

 As with Chapter 5, this project does not implement a complete application, but is simply a demo app showing some of the technologies discussed in the chapter.

+As with Chapter 5, be sure to update `main.js` to point to your server and update the certificate fingerprint prior to building and running.

 ### [Chapter 7: Push Notifications](ch7)